-Option Value

-PCI_Device1_Index This option describes the first PCI device in the system.
+Option Value PCI_Device1_Index This option describes the first PCI device in the system.
 Avoid modifying the value of this option.
 This option is included only on ProLiant ML/DL G2 servers.

-PCI_Device1_IRQ This option describes the first PCI device in the system.
+PCI_Device1_Pen NEW This option describes the first PCI device in the system.
+Avoid modifying the value of this option.

-Possible values for this option include:

-1-15 Disabled

 This option is included only on ProLiant ML/DL G2 servers.

-BIOS Serial Console Configuration on

-BIOS_Console_Port Possible values for this option include:

-COM1 COM2 Disabled

-This option defines the console port.

-BIOS_Console_Baud_Rate Possible values for this option include:

-9600 19200 57600 115200

-This option defines the console baud rate.

-BIOS_Console_Mode Possible values for this option include:

-VT100 ANSI

-This option defines the console mode.

-EMS_Console Possible values for this option include:

-Disabled Local Remote

-This option defines access to the EMS console.

-Automatic Server Recovery (ASF R) Configuration

-ASR_Status Possible values for this option include:

-Enabled Disabled

-This option defines whether ASR is enabled or disabled.
+PCI_Device1_IRQ This option describes the first PCI device in the system Possible values for this option include: 1-15 Disabled This option is included only on ProLiant ML/DL G2 servers.
+BIOS Serial Console Configurat ion BIOS_Console_Port Possible values for this option include: COM1 COM2 Disabled This option defines the console port.
+BIOS_Console_Baud_Rate Possible values for this option include: 9600 19200 57600 115200 This option defines the console baud rate.
+BIOS_Console_Mode Possible values for this option include: VT100 ANSI This option defines the console mode.
+EMS_Console Possible values for this option include: Disabled Local Remote This option defines access to the EMS console.
+Automatic Server Recovery (AS R) Configuration ASR_Status Possible values for this option include: Enabled Disabled This option defines whether ASR is enabled or disabled